ruoyann/tp/docs/UserGuide.md

 * Adds a study spot with `NAME`.
 * You can only add amenities from this list of 4 amenities: `wifi`, `food`, `charger`, `aircon`.
 Any other amenities entered will give you an error message.
+* You can only enter tags that are one-word long.
+If you wish to use more than one word, you can use Camel Case (e.g. `t/veryCrowded`)

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 Tags, amenities, address and operating hours are all optional.